-The 'porphyrias' are a group of eight rare disorders.
-Most are inherited and result from a faulty gene leading to difficulty making a chemical called haem, which is a constituent of many important proteins in the body.
-Haem precursor chemicals accumulate which can cause severe medical problems.
+The 'porphyrias' are a group of rare metabolic disorders.
+Most are inherited and result from a faulty gene leading to difficulty producing haem.
+Haem is a complex compound involved in the production of blood cells.
+In porphyria, haem precursor chemicals accumulate which can cause severe medical problems.